dzufferey/scala-smtlib-interface/README.md

 ## TODO

-* better support for overloading (Int vs Real)
+* Better support for overloading (Int vs Real)
   Right now, the library complains when it see some Real (it should work though).

+* An (optional) internalizer (using WeakHashMaps) to reduce the memory consumption of large formula